 You can use bbq sauce and mop sauce on the brisket if you want.
 Wrapping the brisket allows you to retain moisture if you want to forgo the sauce as I did.

 I served this naked, no bbq sauce or gravy.
-It was the main course and we served it with our smoked cheesy potatoes, smoked cauliflower, or grilled broccoli.
-Another favorite is to serve the brisket with our smoked mac and cheese.
+Serve it with these side dishes: smoked cheesy potatoes, smoked cauliflower, smoked cornbread, or grilled broccoli.
+Another favorite is to serve the brisket with our smoked mac and cheese or smoked baked beans.
 A fresh garden salad is another great choice.
-You really don't need much else when you have a perfectly cooked Traeger smoked brisket.
+You really don't need much else when you have a perfectly cooked Traeger smoked perfect brisket.

 If you are looking for an easy smoked brisket recipe that you can use your pellet grill or Traeger grills to complete, this is the recipe for you.